 Except those delicious dishes and staple food, desserts also play an important part in Chinese food culture with their long-standing history, rich cultural connotation, large varieties, innovative shapes and pleasant taste.

-Desserts are usually served with tea before meals, along with meals or at the end of meals in Chinese cuisine.
+The snacks are usually served with tea before meals, along with meals or at the end of meals in Chinese cuisine.
 Ingredients to make Chinese desserts are in wide ranges, commonly used are powered glutinous rice, sweet bean pastes and agar.
 The rich of Chinese culture with a long history of practice and development, Chinese desserts get to have large varieties of forms.
 But the commonly known forms such as Baozi, dumplings, Pie, porridges and so on.
 Here let's take a closer look at some typical forms.

-Type of Chinese desserts
+Type of Chinese Snacks

 Under the subcategory of Baozi, they are different kinds of Baozi characterized by shapes and fillings.
 The most famous ones are Tianjin Goubuli Baozi, Chasiu baau(叉烧包), Xiaolongbao(小笼包)， Shengjian mantou(生煎馒头).